-In the small town of Alcobaça less than 100km from Lisbon we have one of the most important landmarks in Portugal, the Monastery of Alcobaça.
-Considered the first Gothic work erected in Portugal, it started to be built in 1178 and it was only completed almost 100 years later.
-However, on the façade only the Gothic portico is original, and the bell towers are from the 18th century.
-It has been a UNESCO heritage site since 1983, and one of the largest buildings of the important Cistercian Order.
+In the small town of Alcobaça, less than 100km from Lisbon, we have one of the most important landmarks in Portugal, the Monastery of Alcobaça.
+The first Gothic work erected in Portugal started to be built in 1178, and it was only completed almost 100 years later.
+However, on the façade, only the Gothic portico is original, and the bell towers are from the 18th century.
+It has been a UNESCO heritage site since 1983 and one of the largest buildings of the important Cistercian Order.

-In the interior, well-preserved medieval quarters such as the refectory, the dormitory, the Chapter Room, the impressive cloisters, and the church’s magnificence are some of the main points of this monument.
+In the interior, well-preserved medieval quarters such as the refectory, the dormitory, the Chapter Room, the impressive cloisters, and the church’s magnificence are some of this monument’s main points.
 Also noteworthy is the central nave, whose absence of adornments gives us a feeling of elevation and peace.
 In the transept, we can see two masterpieces of Portuguese Gothic and a source of immense popular legends, the tombs of Pedro and Inês.

 Convent of Christ in Tomar